frto027/HeartbeatLanClient/README.md

 - [HRCounter](https://github.com/qe201020335/HRCounter) A fast config generator is included in this software.

 The broadcast only used for server-pair.
 It is all private UDP connection if you turn off it after paried.

+TODO List:

+- ~~make port number configurable~~ make a [issue](https://github.com/frto027/HeartbeatLanClient/issues) if anybody need this feature
+- a beautiful heart ui for OBS
+- maybe support other games

 # License